 Specific components of work included bridges, MSE walls, ground stabilization, roadway grading and paving, drainage improvements, maintenance of traffic, signing and pavement markings, and sediment and erosion control.

-JMT prepared the United States Army Corps of Engineers (USACE) permit modification request, coordinated with the County’s consultants and the South Carolina Department of Commerce, and received approval in 13 business days.
+During the pre-bid phase, extra care was taken to minimize impacts to the many wetlands surrounding the interchange.
+JMT’s highway and environmental staff collaborated to reduce the interchange footprint, reducing anticipated impacts by more than five acres.
+JMT also prepared the U.S. Army Corps of Engineers (USACE) permit modification request, coordinated with Berkeley County’s consultants, SCDOT, and the South Carolina Department of Commerce, and received approval in 13 business days.
 Concurrent with USACE permitting, JMT also prepared the environmental compliance plan, which included all environmental commitments and permit conditions, roles, and responsibilities.

 With the project in a high seismic zone, an in-depth seismic design/analysis was required.
 A multimodal response spectral analysis was conducted by JMT’s structural staff to determine displacement demands at the end bents and interior piers during an earthquake event and achieve seismic performance goals in a constructible and economical manner.
 The team achieved the seismic performance goals for the three bridges and roadway embankments without extensive, and costly, ground modifications.

 Drainage challenges always exist in the South Carolina Lowcountry due to high water tables and minimal change in grade.
 These challenges were met head-on to minimize piping and provide for on-site water quality with permanent vegetated roadside channels and temporary sediment basins within the project limits.
 During the final design, several large drainage conveyance trunk lines were eliminated, including those that would have been close to bridge retaining walls, which greatly reduced the potential for future maintenances hardships to SCDOT.